t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

 won't need any CD/DVD/USB image anymore.)

 ### NBD and Debian installer
-While Debian installer provides loading nbd modules as an option, there are no tools allowing to actually configure and use an nbd (what just makes nbd modules useless...).
+While the original Debian installer provides loading nbd modules as an option, there are _no tools allowing to actually configure and use an nbd device_ (what just makes the nbd modules useless...).
 This is the major chore during the installation - it is necessary to get the `nbd-client` binary which will work within the installation system (which is _not_ the same package as in the regular system - as the installer does not contain most of the libraries).
 I extracted the binary from package `nbd-client-udeb_3.21-1_i386.udeb`